 3) The weight of the vessel

-The seas around Singapore are normally calm with less than 1m waves however that doesn’t mean you can’t get sea sick.
-Pay attention to lookout and select your vessel carefully if you or your guests are susceptible to sea sickness.
+The seas around Singapore are normally calm with less than 1m waves however that doesn’t mean you can’t get seasick.
+Pay attention to lookout and select your vessel carefully for your corporate event if you or your guests are susceptible to seasickness.
 As an example of how little the Royal Albatross moves around, we are able to serve dinner with wine on the table while underway.
 In fact, unlike most fibreglass yachts that need to anchor in flat waters to serve dinner, the Royal Albatross doesn’t need to stop making it a continuous cruising experience.
-This is due to Royal Albatross excellent stability and the way it was designed to counter the effects of sea sickness.
+This is due to Royal Albatross excellent stability and the way it was designed to counter the effects of seasickness.